Jesus’ Walkabout Ministry

-Recently, I was at a Starbucks, preparing for some meetings.
+Recently, I was at a Starbucks preparing for some meetings.
 At an adjacent table, two men were deep in animated conversation.
-I couldn’t help overhearing what they were discussing and I wasn’t alone.
-Out in the public, the older man was making a spectacle of Jesus by teaching the Scriptures to the younger man while training him to do ministry in public.
+I couldn’t help overhearing what they were discussing, and I wasn’t alone.
+Out in the public, the older man was making Jesus known by teaching the Scriptures to the younger man while training him to do ministry in public.
 It worked!
 People at the other tables were watching and listening, just like I was.

 It is enough for the disciple that he become like his teacher. – Matthew 10:25, Luke 6:40

 Knowledge is essential.
 Teachers are indispensable.
 But there is a vast chasm between knowing something and putting it into action.
 If ever there was a time when action is required, it is now.
 Because of COVID-19 the Church has been forced to leave the building.
 The status quo for how most people “do church” has been changed, likely forever.
 I, for one, am very excited about what COVID-19 has put in place to move Jesus’ disciples to action.

 This isn’t rocket science.
 All that is required is a little common sense and some courage.
 Here are some ideas.